researchwiseai/pulse-ts/README.md

     pulse-ts-$VERSION.tgz
 ```

-If verification succeeds you can unpack the archive and inspect `sbom.xml` for its dependency
+If verification succeeds, unpack the archive and inspect `sbom.xml` for dependency metadata.
-metadata.

-## Security

-For information on how to report security vulnerabilities, see [SECURITY.md](./SECURITY.md).
-We aim
-to acknowledge reports within 2 business days.